pymmcore-plus/pymmcore-plus/docs/install.md

     mmcore list
     ```

-    or... if you didn't install with the `cli` extra:
+    or, if you didn't install with the `cli` extra:

     ```shell
     python -c "from pymmcore_plus import find_micromanager; print(find_micromanager())"